 As noted recently in a paper by ChangeLab Solutions published in the American Journal of Law & Medicine, “If we are to reduce chronic disease rates and eliminate health disparities, the public health community needs to look at the whole store and how it affects the surrounding community, with the goal of creating conditions in which the store can thrive by contributing to the health, not the death, of the community.”

-," a case study on a program to redesign corner stores to improve the health of the community that includes goals for food, tobacco, and alcohol.
+For example, check out Healthy Retail San Francisco and “Healthy Retail San Francisco: A Community-Based Solution to Food Swamps,” a case study on a program to redesign corner stores to improve the health of the community that includes goals for food, tobacco, and alcohol.

-campaign, documenting the availability and marketing of tobacco, alcohol, and food.
+In 2014, the California Department of Public Health’s Tobacco Control Program conducted over 7,000 store assessments in their Healthy Stores for a Healthy Community campaign, documenting the availability and marketing of tobacco, alcohol, and food.
 Some communities are looking into offering incentives to stores who change over their product supply to include only those which support healthy lifestyles.

-Monitoring of tobacco, e-cigarettes, alcohol, marijuana, food and beverages can also be done with Counter Tools’ Store Audit Center
+Monitoring of tobacco, e-cigarettes, alcohol, marijuana, food and beverages can also be done with Counter Tools’ Store Audit Center.

 For more strategies on interdisciplinary collaboration to shift stores away from tobacco and towards healthier items, review: